shufflrr/userguide/src/shufflrr.md

 Double click on the .zip that downloads to extract it.
 Make sure you know where it is - you will need it in a minute!

-Then, in Shufflrr, click "Add Font"...
+Then, in Shufflrr, click "User Fonts" and then "Add Font."

 ![Adding a font](img/admin-brandcentral-fonts-2.png)